What Is Interventional Pulmonology?

 Enlarged mediastinal lymph nodes on CT

-EBUS can sample nodes without surgery — critical for cancer staging.
+EBUS can sample nodes without surgery, which is critical for cancer staging.

 Suspected sarcoidosis or interstitial lung disease